-One of the most beautiful Aeonium species around, always drawing the attention at shows with is fascinating Fibonacci spiral and its compact and almost flat growing form.
+One of the most beautiful Aeonium species around, always drawing the attention at shows with it’s fascinating Fibonacci spiral and its compact and almost flat growing form.

 This succulent is a great feature plant and will appreciate some shade but can tolerate full sun when planted at an angle.
 It also makes a great indoor house plant.

-- The Tabuliforme will tolerate shade, also makes a great house plant.
+- The tabuliforme will tolerate shade making it a great house plant.